-TOTAL SCORE: 40.5 OUT OF 80 POSSIBLE POINTS
+TOTAL SCORE: 32.5 OUT OF 80 POSSIBLE POINTS

-lowa has much work to do to ensure wise health spending and affordability for its residents.
-According to SHADAC, 9% of IA adults could not get needed medical care due to cost as of 2019, and the share of people with other affordability burdens is far higher.
-While IA's uninsurance rate (5%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
-According to the PCE, healthcare spending per person in IA grew 21% between 2013 and 2019, totaling \$6,702 in 2019.
+Utah has much work to do to ensure wise health spending and affordability for its residents.
+According to the Healthcare Value Hub's CHESS survey, 60% of UT adults experienced healthcare affordability burdens as of 2018.\ While UT's high uninsurance rate (9.7%) may be a factor, healthcare is increasingly unaffordable largely due to high costs that affect everyone.
+According to the PCE, healthcare spending per person in UT grew 22% between 2013 and 2019, totaling \$5,259 in 2019.\